About Mon Repos

 Mon Repos supports the largest concentration of nesting marine turtles on the eastern Australian mainland.
 This is the most significant loggerhead turtle nesting population in the South Pacific Ocean region.
 Successful breeding here is critical for the survival of this endangered species.

-At this globally-significant site you can learn all about these extraordinary animals and the conservation and research programs that are protecting them—visit the Mon Repos Turtle Centre; discover the Turtle Tales immersive theatre and interactive display experiences; and have a Turtle Encounters like very few others in the world.
+At this globally-significant site you can learn all about these extraordinary animals and the conservation and research programs that are protecting them—visit the Mon Repos Turtle Centre (the centre does not display captive, live turtles); discover the Turtle Tales Immersive Experience (including interactive displays and theatre) and have a Turtle Encounter tour for a chance to see living turtles on the beach—a tour like very few others in the world.
+During the day you can explore on a Turtle Tracks and Tales Ranger-guided walk and learn about turtle conservation and research, turtle tracks and nesting sites.

 The park is culturally significant for the four identified First Nations groups—Taribelang Bunda, Gooreng Gooreng, Gurang, and Byellee peoples.